Videodock/tile-slider/README.md

 ## Introduction

-`@videodock/tile-slider` is a React component which can be used to create a performant and accessible slider in your React application.
-It dynamically renders the tiles and doesn't render tiles which are not visible.
-This means you can have a list of thousand tiles and still get a good performing site and animation.
+`@videodock/tile-slider` is a React component which can be used to create a performant and accessible slider for your React website.
+It only renders the visible tiles, meaning that you can have thousands of items and still get a good performing site and animation.

-It only needs React... not other dependencies!
+It only needs React... no other dependencies needed!

 ## Installation